Download useful resources

 If you have concerns about trees on your own land or land that you manage, we suggest you consult a qualified tree professional.
 The Tree Council has guidance available on managing ash dieback disease for tree owners.
 If you are concerned about trees on someone else’s land, you should contact the landowner.
 If you’re not sure who that is, try asking your local council.

-If you have a technical question about tree pests and diseases, you can contact our Trees Science and Research Project Manager Harriet Rix, or look on the Forest Research website.
+If you have a technical question about tree pests and diseases, you can contact our Science and Research Project Manager Jessica Allan, or look on the Forest Research website.

 What is ash dieback and how will it affect the UK’s treescape?